Revolution and State Weakness: How Regionalism Undermined Public Education in Post-Revolutionary Mexico

 My elite-centered theory of institutional choice departs from prominent explanations of state weakness.
 These are the “precocious” political incorporation of the masses (at moments of state centralization) and the autocrat’s lack of incentives to invest in public goods.
 These alternative views fail to account for the vast subnational variation in education access and Mexico City’s changing strategies to control the regional education systems.

-Regionalism against Centralization: Resistance to Federal Education after the Mexican Revolution”
+“Regionalism against Centralization: Resistance to Federal Education after the Mexican Revolution”

-From Resistance to Cooperation: The Effect of Land Reform on Literacy in twentieth-century Mexico (Working paper)
+“From Resistance to Cooperation: The Effect of Land Redistribution on Literacy in Mexico”